Seniors Managing Independent Living Easily (SMILE)

 To be eligible the senior must meet the following criteria:

-- Be at risk of admission to hospital or a long term care home
+- Be at risk of admission to a Long Term Care Home

 How Does SMILE Assist the Senior?